sourcegraph/handbook/content/people-ops/onboarding/onboarding-for-hiring-managers.md

    - Lattice
    - Process St.
 <p>
-And create a Check in meeting for new hires with PeopleOps after the first month.
+And create a Check in meeting for new hires with PeopleOps after their first month.
    </td>
    <td>PeopleOps
    </td>